kareemshetta/ActivityTask/README.md

 # ActivityTask

-first clone this repo
+1- clone this repository
-then move to server folder and run this code npm install after that run this command npm start server will start
+2- move to server folder and run this command npm install 3- run this command npm start server will start
 ######################################
-move to client folder and run this command npm install after that run npm start client will start
+4-move to client folder and run this command npm install 5-run this command run npm start client will start
 #the end